 Program uses field courses to help students develop the knowledge, skills, and character they need to be

 They are awarded $19,460.00 to expand their environmental education program to Grand Traverse Bay region school

-children by offering a new program, Restoration Ecology for Young Students (REYS), a year-long program designed to
+children.
+This will fund a new program, Restoration Ecology, for Young Students (REYS), a year-long study designed to

 introduce students to the science and practice of ecological restoration.

 on Higgins Lake in Roscommon, MI and and Camp Greenwood in Gowen, Mi.

 The disbursement of $25,000 will be used to expand and

 enhance both camps curriculum relative to environmental education.